 The majority of stored fat on the human body is present under the skin, or as subcutaneous body fat.
 This fat tissue is made up of fat cells.
 A human can have anywhere between 50 – 200 billion fat cells distributed around the body.
 We also store fat in other areas around the body, but this is dependent on the sex of the person.
 For most females, a high percentage of the subcutaneous adipose (fat) tissue surrounds the areas of the breasts, waist, hips and buttocks.
-Most males have a high percentage of their subcutaneous fat distributed around the fat areas of the chest, abdomen
+Most males have a high percentage of their subcutaneous fat distributed around the fat areas of the chest, abdomen and buttocks regions.

 There is also fat storage around the kidneys, liver and even inside muscle.
 In fact, as we age, fat storage within muscle tends to increase and means we don’t notice an increase in this area like we do when it’s placed around the waist.
 If activity levels drop its possible that muscle shrinks and fat replaces it, the result is we lose strength with age but muscle volume increases because fat is less dense than muscle and thus occupies more space.

 When the body uses stored fat for energy, it breaks down the contents of the fat cell via enzymes to release glycerol and fatty acids into the blood.
 As the circulating fatty acids reach muscle cells that require extra energy, they are transported across the membrane and into the muscle cell, the fatty acid enters the mitochondria of the cell.
 Mitochondria are the powerhouse of a cell; they extract energy from fat and carbohydrates to produce the cell’s usable form of energy – ATP.

 It is impossible to choose any part of the body where you wish to reduce fat stores.
 With regular exercise and correct dietary changes you’ll decrease the overall body fat, this will also help reduce fat in the most abundant parts of the body, or those problem areas.